Do Liner Pools Need Calcium? Complete Guide for Vinyl Pools

 Important safety note: When adding calcium chloride, always wear safety glasses and gloves.
 The dissolving process generates heat and can splash.
 Never add calcium chloride directly to the skimmer or pool surface.

-Remember that calcium hardness typically increases slowly over time due to evaporation concentrating minerals.
+Remember that while calcium hardness can decrease due to dilution from rain and water replacement, it typically increases slowly over time due to evaporation concentrating minerals.
 In areas with hard fill water, you may need to partially drain and refill your pool annually to prevent calcium levels from climbing too high.

 Need More Help?